ruupert/eduroam-location-api/README.md

 [Latest build @ heroku](https://eduroam-api.herokuapp.com/)

-Testing a new delivery method: Pushing to private GitLab repo and post-receive push to GitHub.
+Testing a new delivery method: Pushing to private GitLab repo and post-receive push to GitHub